plkemp/syslib_2023/README.md

 [An Overview of the Google Cloud Platform](https://cloud.google.com/docs/overview}

 [Installing the Google Cloud CLI]( https://cloud.google.com/sdk/docs/install-sdk)

+For this course we created VMs running Ubuntu 20.4

 ## To keep the Ubuntu OS updated use these commands ---